top of page

 Star Kashman Media page image icon, Star Kashman in the News

-Deepfakes are a rising security threat, and it's going to get worse
+Deepfakes are a rising security threat

 Star Kashman, a cybersecurity and privacy law expert — whose work was recognized by the Office of the Director of National Intelligence (the governing body that oversees the CIA and NSA) — fights for victims of cybercrime such as cyberstalking, doxing, deepfakes, child sexual exploitation online, and cyber-harassment.